motherparkky/JAVA_Assignments/README.md

 How to Run

-git clone ~repository

-terminal

-  cd ~git repository
+clone the repository

 cd api-demo

 ./gradlew bootRun

-Use curl command to localhost port 8080
+localhost port 8080

+to stop gradle daemon : ./gradlew --stop